trisyoungs/aten/doc/50.scripting/98.commands/rw/rw.md

 **int** **getLine** ( **string** _destvar_ )

 Read an entire line from the input file, and put it in the character variable provided.
 The line also becomes the current target for readnext.
-The command returns a (Read Success)[/aten/docs/enumerations/readsuccess] integer.
+The command returns a [Read Success](/aten/docs/enumerations/readsuccess) integer.

 For example: